 Tips for Writing a Resignation Email Message

 Again, when you can, an in-person meeting is usually the best way to quit a job unless you work remotely.
 However, if you need to resign via email, here are some tips for how to do it effectively and leave yourself in good graces:

 - Give two weeks' notice.
 If possible, give your employer the standard two weeks' notice when you are going to quit.
 If that is impossible, give the employer as much notice as you can.
 This will help you maintain a good relationship with your former employer.

 - Use a clear email subject line.
 Use a simple and direct email subject line, such as “Resignation – Your Name.”
 This way, your employer will know right away what your message is about.
-You want him or her to open and read the email as soon as possible.
+You want them to open and read the email as soon as possible.

 - State the date you plan on leaving.
 In the email, include the date you plan to leave the company.
 This will give your employer a clear sense of your timeline.

 - Express gratitude.
 This is a good chance to give thanks for the time you spent at the company.
 However, if you were unhappy with the company, do not complain or say anything negative in your email.
 You want to maintain a good relationship with the employer; you never know when your paths will cross again.

 - Offer assistance.
 If you are able to do so, offer to help the company with the transition.
 For example, you might offer to train a new employee during your final working days and/or be available to answer questions for a week or two after your departure."

 - Ask questions.
 This is also an opportunity to ask questions about compensation or benefits, such as where or when you will receive your last paycheck.
 You should send the email to both your employer and to the human resources office.
 Human resources will be able to answer these types of questions.